The Top 12 Biggest Tennis Stadiums In The World By Capacity

 10. Rod Laver Arena, Melbourne (14,820)

-Not many stadiums look better than the Rod Laver Arena on a beautiful summer sunset down under, though it’s more than just good looking.
-It’s used as the main show court for the Australian Open and seats up to 14,820 tennis fans at a time.
+Not many stadiums look better than Rod Laver Arena on a beautiful summer sunset down under, though it’s more than just good looking.
+Since 1988 it’s been used as the main show court for the Australian Open and seats up to 14,820 tennis fans when it’s full.

 9. Wimbledon Centre Court (14,979)

 It may not be the biggest tennis stadium in the world, but no court is more famous.
-With a capacity of 14,979, Wimbledon Centre Court is probably the most prestigious stage in the world of tennis, often hosting British royalty and a number of celebrity fans every year.
+With a capacity of 14,979, Wimbledon Centre Court is probably the most prestigious stage in the world of tennis, often hosting hundreds of celebrity fans every year including some of the British Royal Family.
 There’s nothing quite like a stadium packed full of nearly fifteen thousand tennis fans sitting in utter silence, before erupting at the end of a championship point.

 8. Central Court, Optics Valley International Tennis Centre, China (15,000)